NickGrunert/master-thesis/modules/01_using_sam.typ

       },
       label: <fig:sam:mask_all>,
     )

+    The Combined Point Strategy was found to be even more dependent on the random quality of the input mask.
+    For a number of houses, the impact of negative points was negligible.
+    In other cases, the negative points had a highly detrimental effect on the results.
+    However, these results are broadly in line with expectations.
+    The underlying principle of negative point is to provide indications to the SAM of regions within the image that fall outside the current surface.
+    In the event of the mask being segmented incorrectly, negative points selected in this manner may well be found in the real segment currently under investigation.
+    Consequently, the evaluation of the effectiveness of the proposed measures will be postponed.

     #heading(depth: 5, numbering: none, bookmarked: false)[Analysing the individual masks per segment]
     As illustrated by @fig:sam:mask_masks, the results for each input image are demonstrated using the Center Point Strategy, with two positive input points per surface.